presidential-innovation-fellows/midaas-website/README.md

 #MIDAAS Website

-To get the SASS working, run `sass --watch assets/css/main.scss` from the project directory.
+Run `grunt` in the project directory to compile sass and jade.

 ### Public domain